Solving decision problems with endogenous uncertainty and conditional information revelation using influence diagrams: Cost-benefit analysis for climate change mitigation

 \subsection{Model description}

-We now consider the cost-benefit analysis on mitigating climate change under uncertainty \citep[see, e.g., ][]{Ekholm2018}.
+To illustrate the setting of Type 3 endogenous uncertainty with continuous decision variables, we now consider the cost-benefit analysis on mitigating climate change under uncertainty \citep[see, e.g., ][]{Ekholm2018}.
 Climate change is driven by greenhouse gas (GHG) emissions and can be mitigated by reducing these emissions, which incurs costs.
-However, mitigation reduces the negative impacts of climate change, referred to as climate damage.
+Still, mitigation reduces the negative impacts of climate change, referred to as climate damage.
 In cost-benefit analysis, the objective is to minimize the discounted sum of mitigation costs and climate damage over a long time horizon.
+However, multiple uncertainties complicate the analysis.

 Here, we consider three salient uncertainties involving both decision-dependent probabilities (Type 1) and conditionally observed information (Type 2).
 Moreover, some decision nodes involve continuous variables.
-The resulting problem is a multi-stage mixed-integer nonlinear problem (MINLP) with Type 3 endogenous uncertainty, thus demonstrating all the proposed novel features to the decision programming framework described in this paper, and which could not be solved with earlier frameworks for endogenously uncertain problems.
+The resulting problem is a multi-stage mixed-integer nonlinear problem (MINLP) with Type 3 endogenous uncertainty, thus demonstrating the proposed novel features to the rooted junction tree framework described in this paper.

-The considered uncertainties concern 1) the sensitivity of climate to GHG emissions, 2) the severity of climate change damages to society, and 3) the cost of reducing emissions.
-Decisions can be made to first conduct costly research and development (R\&D) efforts towards each source of uncertainty.
-For the uncertainties regarding climate sensitivity and damages, a successful R\&D effort results in an earlier revelation of the parametrization, whereas an unsuccessful or no R\&D effort reveals this information later.
-Similar models of R\&D pipeline optimization under (Type 2) endogenous uncertainty are considered in \citet{colvin2011r}.

-For the mitigation costs, technological R\&D for decreasing the costs of bioenergy with carbon capture and storage (BECCS) can be conducted with three levels in two stages.
+For the mitigation costs, the model considers that technological R\&D can be conducted to decrease the costs of bioenergy with carbon capture and storage (BECCS).
+These R\&D decisions can take place at three intensity levels over two distinct stages.
 The first stage is a choice between low or medium R\&D effort.
 The low-effort choice represents a business-as-usual perspective, which carries throughout the decision process.
 If the medium effort is chosen, one observes whether the R\&D looks promising or not, and can then decide whether to continue with the medium or switch to a higher R\&D effort.
 The three R\&D effort levels and whether the development seems promising or not all affect the probabilities for achieving either low, medium or high mitigation costs later during the century.
-For a related discussion, \cite{rathi2022capacity} consider endogenous technology learning on power generation.